 Paragraph 1., footnote 1, amend to read:

 “1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.78, para.
 2 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

+Paragraph 2.5., amend to read:

+“2.5.
+"Cab-over engine vehicle" means a vehicle where more than half of the engine length is rearward of the foremost point of the windshield base and the steering wheel hub (if fitted) is in the forward quarter of the vehicle length.”

 Paragraph 5.1.4., amend to read: